Inside: With no access to public water, a cistern, or a well, our family has an unusual perspective on how to save water in daily life.

 We are well aware of leaky faucets or toilets because our tanks empty more quickly.
 We try to take care of these problems immediately.

-How are you saving on your water bill?
-If I missed a way, pretty please tell me.
-My water bill is always too high!
+How do you save on your water bill?
+If I missed a way, you know I want to hear it!